 \subsection{Notation and Definitions}

 We first introduce the notation to describe codebases, their test suites, and changes to these codebases in the form of patches.
 We denote a codebase $R$ after applying patch $X$ as $R \circ X$.
 Several patches can be applied sequentially, i.e. $R \circ X \circ Y$ is the codebase $R$ after applying a first patch $X$ and then a second one $Y$.
-Initially, the codebase $R$ contains a possibly empty test suite $S_R$.
-When a new patch is applied to $R$, a set of new tests $T$ is usually added to check the correctness of the introduced patch and prevent regression.
+When a code patch $X$ is applied to $R$, a set of tests $T$ can be used to check the correctness of the applied patch.

-{\mathrm{exec}} A test $s$ can either pass (P) or fail (F) after we execute it within the context of $R$.
-We consider a test to fail if an error is thrown after execution, e.g., an \texttt{AssertionError} or \texttt{ValueError}.
-Such test errors frequently occur if $R$ lacks or misimplements the functionality captured by the test.
-They can also occur due to other reasons, such as incorrect syntax or formatting of the added test.
+{\mathrm{exec}} A single test $s$ can either pass (P) or fail (F) after we execute it within the context of codebase $R$.
+We consider a test to fail if an error is thrown during its execution, e.g., an \texttt{AssertionError} or \texttt{ValueError}.
+Such test errors frequently occur if $R$ lacks or misimplements the functionality targeted by the test.
+They can also occur due to other reasons, such as incorrect syntax or formatting of the test $s$.
 Conversely, a test passes when running the test triggers no error.
 We define this process as an execution function: $\myexec(s, R) \in \{P, F\}$.